rebecca-weiss/Spam-prediction/README.md

 Machine learning project to predict spam emails using keywords from the spambase dataset from UCI
 Dataset: https://archive.ics.uci.edu/ml/datasets/spambase

+# Use for analysis
+One application of these results can be in company promotional e-mails, in order to avoid being misclassfied as spam.
+Using some of the concepts in machine learning I apply to this repository, a company with this dataset could identify the important features in classifying an e-mail as spam, and consider that when crafting the advertisements and emails sent to their customer base.

 # Breakdown of workflow: